IPCO-Rlibrary/IPCO/README.md

 2. Load **library(devtools)**
 3. Run **install_github("https://github.com/IPCO-Rlibrary/IPCO")**
 4. If compatible version of ade4 library is not install then it needs to be install first.

+A pdf of the workflow is also available on GitHub under IPCO

 ### IPCO commands
 The prediction is a single step process in IPCO, however, precursor and optional steps involves loading the required reference data, normalisation/transformation of datasets, filtering functionality based on coverage and checking for covariance in reference if using in-house reference data.